-Plan your next group outing at Maize Quest!
+Plan your next outing at Maize Quest!

 Choices.
 Options.
 Decisions.
 Learning to work together.